VeronicaBlake/student-workbook/src/reflections/wk2/quiz2.md

 ```

 ```
-To increase the iteration of i every rotation, you would put "i++".
-The name of this element is the Increment Statement.
+This is the increment statement, and it's written as "i++"
 ```

 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?

 ```
 Dom stands for Document Object Model.
-The file first accessed to render the DOM is HTML and then JavaScript.
+The file first accessed to render the DOM is the HTML file, and then the JavaScript file.

 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?

 ```
-Data Types: that are primitives undefined
+Data Types:
+undefined
 Boolean
 Number